Justin Houston: 2012

-2013 season
+2013

 On January 4, 2013, the Chiefs hired former Philadelphia Eagles' head coach Andy Reid to take over as head coach.
 On May 30, 2013, Houston was named the 49th best player in the NFL according to the NFL Top 100 Players of 2013 ranking, which is generated by the players.
 Defensive coordinator Bob Sutton retained Houston and Tamba Hali as the starting outside linebackers.
 They started alongside inside linebackers Derrick Johnson and Akeem Jordan.

 On September 19, 2013, Houston made seven combined tackles, deflected three passes, and made a season-high 4.5 sacks on Eagles’ quarterback Michael Vick during a 26–16 victory at the Philadelphia Eagles in Week 3.
 In Week 11, he collected a season-high ten combined tackles (nine solo) and deflected a pass as the Chiefs lost 27–17 at the Denver Broncos.
 In Week 12, Houston sustained an elbow injury during a 41–38 loss against the San Diego Chargers and remained inactive for the last five games of the season (Weeks 13–17).
 On December 27, 2013, it was announced that Houston was selected to play in the 2014 Pro Bowl.
 He finished the 2013 NFL season with 44 combined tackles (40 solo), 11 sacks, four pass deflections, and a forced fumble in 11 games and 11 starts.

 The Chiefs finished second in the AFC West with an 11–5 record and earned a playoff berth.
 On January 4, 2014, Houston started in his first career playoff game and recorded four combined tackles, deflected a pass, and made one sack during a 45–44 loss at the Indianapolis Colts in the AFC Wildcard Game.
 He was ranked 57th by his fellow players on the NFL Top 100 Players of 2014.

-2014 season
+2014

 Houston and Tamba Hali returned as the starting outside linebackers in 2014 and started alongside inside linebackers Derrick Johnson and Josh Mauga.
 On October 26, 2014, Houston recorded five solo tackles and made a season-high three sacks on Rams’ quarterback Austin Davis during a 34–7 win against the St. Louis Rams in Week 8.
 In Week 13, Houston collected a season-high eight combined tackles, deflected two passes, and made one sack in a 29–16 loss against the Denver Broncos.
 On December 23, 2014, Houston was voted to the 2015 Pro Bowl, which became his third consecutive Pro Bowl selection.
 Houston started in all 16 games in 2014 and recorded a career-high 69 combined tackles (60 solo), 22 sacks, five pass deflections, and four forced fumbles.
 Houston led the NFL with 22 sacks, which nearly broke Michael Strahan's single season sack record of 22.5.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2015.